IP Paris

 Program:

-Programming with GPU for Deep Learning (TPT-IA307)
+Programming with GPU for Deep Learning (APM_5AI07_TP)

 This course is taught by Elisabeth Brunet, Goran Frehse.